 - Detach notifications as a part of detach procedure if the Idle mode Signaling Reduction (ISR) is activated between the MME and SGSN for the UE.

 Your S3 SmartEvents state machine provides the ability to create S3 GTPv2-C message flows and use them in combination with Policy and Charging Control (PCC) interface applications to test gateway elements in the mobile packet core.
-Use the S3 Interface Application and our SmartEvents feature with other interface applications to trigger network-initiated events from our Emulators and validate the resulting GTP-C and Diameter signaling.

 Test your MME performance by initiating context requests, detach notifications, and relocation requests from a simulated SGSN in volume.

 Simulate GTPv2-C interfaces to your SGSN GTP-C initiator.
 Verify that the initiator correctly interprets the S3 responses.
 Test the capacity and performance of your SGSN with other dsTest interface applications to trigger network-initiated events and validate the resulting signaling and user plane traffic.

 SmartEvents — Alter application behavior or coordinate multiple interface applications with SmartEvents.
 Our programmable, subscriber-level state machine gives you the ability to define handlers for specified application events that can then cause an event in another application to be executed.
 You can also configure handlers to modify subscriber information during run-time, introduce timers, or randomize subscriber behavior based on configurable probabilities to name a few of the many options in one of dsTest’s most powerful features.